IABTechLab/uid2docs/docs/getting-started/gs-opt-out.md

    | Advertisers and data providers | The UID2 Operator Service distributes opt-out information to advertisers and data providers via the [POST&nbsp;/identity/map](../endpoints/post-identity-map.md) endpoint.
 Another option is to check the opt-out status of raw UID2s using the [POST&nbsp;/optout/status](../endpoints/post-optout-status.md) endpoint. |
    | Sharers | UID2 sharers can check the opt-out status of raw UID2s using the [POST&nbsp;/optout/status](../endpoints/post-optout-status.md) endpoint. |

-This workflow allows users to consent to the creation of UID2 identifiers and manage their UID2 consent and privacy settings through the Transparency and Control Portal.
+This workflow allows users to opt out of personalized advertising based on their UID2 through the Transparency and Control Portal.

 ![User Trust Workflow](images/UID2GlobalOptoutWorkflow.svg)